 (Now keep in mind, all of this data comes from school bus drivers who, as a breed, think we are all idiots and don’t belong on the road.
 So let’s say they are exaggerating by a factor of 10.
 It is still a staggering number.)

-This is the Maryland law in 2014 with respect to passing school buses that are flashing red lights.
+This is the Maryland law in 2023 regarding passing school buses that are flashing red lights.

 The second case, Jubb v.
 Ford, 157 A.2d 422 (1960), is an odd case involving a “sort of” school bus that was not large enough to be a school bus and did not have flashing red lights.
-The court found that it did not seat 10 or more kids because no evidence that its carrying capacity was greater than eight and that it would violate the law if the vehicle did use red flashing lights.
+The court found that it did not seat 10 or more kids because there was no evidence that its carrying capacity was more significant than eight and would violate the law if the vehicle used red flashing lights.
 This case also had Smith, Somerville & Case defending the case and Judge Frank Cicone representing the plaintiff.
 These old cases feel like a who’s who of Maryland legal history.

 - Even more thoughts on speeding ticket cameras

 - In 2023, school bus camera tickets are all the rage.
 This article discusses Howard County’s efforts to put cameras on the back of buses to prosecute violations of this law.